-Kathy Sorbe says she is proof positive.
+Kathy Sorbe, owner of The Elements, says she is proof positive.
 It’s never too late to reinvent your career and launch your entrepreneurial adventure.

 Kathy got her start as a floral designer in the small northwest Iowa community of Alta.
 It was an endeavor she says she did “way, way too long.”
 But she learned to create something pretty out of nothing and appreciate it.